joncloud/makensis-action/README.md

 ## Development

 This action needs to be built from the source code located in the `/src` folder.
-Whenever you make changes, you should run the `npm run build` script.
+Whenever you make changes, you should run the `pnpm build` script.
 Otherwise, your changes won't be tested by CI.

 ## Sample Projects